News and opportunities on working lands, water and wildlife

 - June 24: San Luis Valley Day at El Pueblo History Museum in Pueblo, Colorado.
 Learn more here.

 - July 10-11: Great Plains Fire Exchange workshop on patch burn grazing in Nunn, Colorado.
-More details soon.
+More details and register here.

 - July 12-17: Western Association of Fish and Wildlife Agencies (WAFWA) 2018 Annual Conference in Eugene, Oregon.